Last Updated on

 Last Ice Age ends in Europe.

-Last land bridge separates Britain from the rest of Europe.
+Last land bridge separating Britain from the rest of Europe was swept away.

 Neolithic period - the first farmers, possibly arrivals from the east.